Support always-on demands with software-defined resiliency and DRaaS

 Another development is compounding these challenges: The IT environment is becoming more complex.
 The introduction of cloud computing has led to a multi-cloud hybrid environment that often spans not just multiple locations but also multiple service providers alongside on-premises operations.

 A software-defined approach makes disaster recovery more controllable and visible, enabling administrators to extend across hybrid cloud infrastructures.
 It also introduces perhaps the most valuable feature in an otherwise laborious process: orchestrated recovery.
-By automating and orchestrating the replication and recovery of not just the servers and virtual machines but also the applications and business services, disaster recovery becomes reliable and repeatable.
+By automating and orchestrating the replication and recovery of not just the servers and virtual machines but also the business applications and business services, disaster recovery becomes reliable and repeatable.

 SDR makes use of existing vendors’ data protection mechanisms like replication and backup, but also manages them.
 Instead of using different tools for each enterprise software product, it provides a single interface to control all replication and recovery processes.